gmh5225/Bubbles-Ai/README.md

 Thank you for your interest in **Bubbles-Ai**! 🙏😊

-forked inspiration came from my mentor
+forked "modified" inspiration came from my mentor

 **WINDOWS PC ONLY**